Desperate Housewife

 • Nature & Travel

-Many people adore roses, but few appreciate their thorns.
-Despite the poetic imagery often associated with these prickly features that accompany the blooms, in reality, they only bring extra hassle.…
+Most people adore roses, but few appreciate their thorns.
+Despite the poetic imagery often attached to these prickly features, they mostly just add hassle.
+The same goes for some agricultural…

 • Nature & Travel

-Jeffrey Charles Hardy, founder of the nonprofit organization Care for Peace, has stated that humanity is currently experiencing three phases of evolution.
-According to him, we are on the brink…
+Jeffrey Charles Hardy, founder of the nonprofit organization Care for Peace, says humanity moves through three phases of evolution and right now is caught in the second — a kind…

 Load More Posts